 Cats naturally try to hide their waste.
 For that reason, they like to go and then dig in soft soil—just like in your garden.
 To deter them, there are several things you can do.
 First, companion-plant strong-smelling herbs and flowers among your other garden plants.
 Cats are especially put off by strong-scented rue, lavender and minty pennyroyal.
 This trick doesn’t just keep cats away, either, as these herbs will also repel certain insect pests.
 You can learn more about companion planting here.

 You can also use a citrus spray where you don’t want stray cats to hang out.
 Cats don’t like the smell of citrus so mixing some orange oil concentrate in water and spraying it around the perimeter of flower or garden beds, porches, or crawl spaces will do the trick.
-Since orange oil makes a great household cleaner, using it in the kitchen is one way to keep a cat off the kitchen counter, too.
+Oranges have a lot more uses around your house you’d never expect.

 Another way to create an unpleasant environment for stray cats is to add things to the soil that cats don’t like to dig in.
 Mulching with pieces of bark and twigs, pine cones, or other prickly plant matter works great.
 Or, try a cat scat mat.
 These plastic mats have poky teeth that irritate the cat without harming it.